fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 A [prompt](https://developers.google.com/machine-learning/resources/prompt-eng) tells the LLM what to do, along with the data it needs.

-In our case, we want the LLM to summarize the GitHub issue and the comments.
-Therefore, we need three pieces in our prompt:

-1. Clear instructions on what to do.
-1. The GitHub issue needed to generate the summary.
-1. The issues comments needed to generate the summary.

 Our prompt is stored in [this file](./llm.ini).
-The prompt has instructions to the LLM to summarize the issue and the comments in the format we want (the _"Don't waste..."_ part comes from [this example](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/plugins/)).
+The prompt instructs the LLM to summarize the issue and the comments in the format we want (the _"Don't waste..."_ part comes from [this example](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/plugins/)).

 ```text
 You are an experienced developer familiar with GitHub issues.